 Dr. Plott Makes Major Contributions to the Field of Dermatology

-After finishing his studies, Dr. Plott served many major pharmaceuticals, helping them create leading prescriptions.
-Physicians and patients across the United States use these prescriptions today.
+After finishing his studies, Dr. Plott served in several major pharmaceutical compaines, helping them create prescription dermatology drugs.
+Today, thousands of patients across the United States use these prescriptions regularly.

-You might recognize the name of Dr. Plott’s most notable prescription, Solodyn Extended-Release Capsules.
+You might recognize the name of Dr. Plott’s most notable prescription invention, Solodyn Extended-Release Capsules.
 They help treat acne vulgaris, and have become the preferred prescription among dermatologists.

 Dr. Plott has also developed many other prominent prescriptions while working with major companies and the FDA.
 Some of his most notable contributions to medicine include Penlac Nail Laquer, Noritate Cream, Carac Cream, Lotrisone Lotion, Loprox Shampoo, Triaz Pads, Vanos Cream, and Ziana Gel.